DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_3.md

 ### ✳️ What is Software Design?

+Software design is a process to transform user requirements into some suitable form, which helps the programmer in software coding and implementation.

-Software design is the **process of defining the architecture, components, interfaces, and data** for a software system to satisfy specified requirements.
+It involves the **process of defining the architecture, components, interfaces, and data** for a software system to satisfy specified requirements.
 It bridges the gap between **requirements specification** and **implementation**.

 ---